-OGC must address the innovator's dilemma of maintaining the current OGC Baseline while simultaneously developing standards to support evolving and potentially disruptive technologies, community needs, and market trends2.
+OGC must address the innovator's dilemma of maintaining the current OGC Baseline while simultaneously developing standards to support evolving and potentially disruptive technologies, community needs, and market trends3.
 To support this, the OAB can monitor current technology issues, trends, and so forth as part of their mandate in order to identify technology gaps or issues related to the Baseline or with a candidate standard that is part of an RFC submission.
+This OAB Role supports the OGC Technology Strategy.

-2 See Annex В
+3 See Annex E